Lab 6: JavaFX and GUIs

 - Add another

-to the VBox
+HBox to the VBox.

 - Add a

-and a ChoiceBox
+Label and a ChoiceBox.

 - Fix the layout as described above.